loganallen/JetsonBenefits/documentation.md

 ### Testing

-  We used Unit test cases to test the working of the recommendation of the insurance quotes from the scripts.
+  We used unit test cases to test the working of the recommendation of the insurance quotes from the scripts.

 ## Next Steps